Thanksgiving in New Jersey

 used on the similarly-sized American bird.
 Vegetarians or vegan's

-usually have tofurkey, a tofu-based dish with imitation turkey flavor.
+usually have tofurkey, a tofu-based dish.

 dinners take eighteen hours to prepare.
 They are consumed in twelve